pr4aveen/tp/docs/DeveloperGuide.md

 * Time tracking app
   * Dashboard view for freelancer to get an overview of all projects.
-  * Multiple groups to represent different categories to help in grouping of tasks such as freelance projects.
-  * Predefined groups that are commonly used for freelancers, such as projects and self-learning/improvement.
+  * Projects can contain multiple tasks to facilitate effective tracking of projects.
+  * Use tags to organise tasks and projects for commonly used categories.
-  * Timer to track the duration of a task or Indicate start time and end time for a task, so that the user can price their rates and charge clients more accurately.
+  * Timer to track the duration of a task or project, so that the user can price their rates and charge clients more accurately.
+  * Deadline and completion status to track the status of a task or project.
   * Reminder for a project (only when application is open).
+  * Perform highly customised searches for projects and tasks.
+  * Quickly organise projects and tasks based on different parameters.
+  * Attractive GUI with customisable themes for better user experience.
   * Interesting/creative views for visualizing the data.

 ### User stories